-A Patented parabolic or cone shaped scanning module that increases the detection distance above standard scanning modules.
+A cone shaped scanning module that increases the detection distance above standard scanning modules.
 The LRM-9 is ideal for high voltage inspection and for locating leaks at great distances.

 CFM-9:

 A scanning module used for close proximity leak detection in pressure and vacuum systems.